Internal Medicine of Greater New Haven

-If you have an infection of your kidneys, ureters, bladder, or urethra, it’s diagnosed as a urinary tract infection.
+If you have an infection of your kidneys, ureters, bladder, or urethra, it’s diagnosed as a urinary tract infection (UTI).
 Women are at a greater risk of developing UTIs than are men.
 The team at Internal Medicine of Greater New Haven can diagnose and treat this painful condition before it leads to serious consequences.
-If you have symptoms that suggest at UTI and live in Hamden, Connecticut, or the surrounding area, call the office or book online for a checkup today.
+If you have symptoms that suggest at UTI and live in Cheshire, Guilford, Hamden, Milford, North Haven, Meriden, Wallingford, West Haven, and Stratford, Connecticut, or the surrounding area, call the office or book online for a checkup today.

 Sometimes, UTIs are symptom-free, but you usually experience one or more of the following symptoms:

 - Strong-smelling urine

 - Cloudy urine or urine that’s colored red or pink

 - A strong urge to use the bathroom and often just passing small amounts of urine when you do go

 A urinary tract infection is due to bacteria that infects the bladder or the urethra.
 Women are at greater risk due to their anatomy — they have a shorter urethra than men, so bacteria have an easier time of making it to the bladder.
 Sexual activity also increases your risk of bacteria causing a UTI.
 Some birth control methods, such as diaphragms, put you at risk.
 When in menopause, women experience a decline in circulating estrogen and changes in the vagina that increase your susceptibility to infection.

 If your urinary tract infection is caught early, antibiotics usually clear up the infection within a few days.
 Do take the entire course of the prescription to prevent it from recurring.
 You may also get a pain medication to ease discomfort until the infection clears.
 If you have frequent infections, the team may put you on low-dose antibiotics for six months or longer or recommend vaginal estrogen therapy if you’re post-menopausal.